Dominic-wells/Milestone-Project-1/README.md

 ## Typography

-I didn't want the fonts to be too distracting, I limited my fonts to the following;
+I didn't want the fonts to be too distracting so I limited my fonts to three of the following;

 - Roboto Condensed
 - Roboto Flex
-- Anton.
+- Anton

 with sans-serif as the default backup.

 ## Site theme

 I wanted the overall site to not distract the visitors from the information provided.
 A minimalist aesthetic has been adopted, using simple fonts and complementing colouring.
 I chose to incorporate high-quality images throughout the entire website attempting to avoid low-quality images and illustrations.
-I also avoided overusing visual effects and some users find them too distacting.
+I also avoided overusing visual effects as some users find them too distacting.

 ## Skeleton

-A physical sketchbook was used to create the first draft of a wireframe as it provided a very fast easily modifiable platform for a rough design plan.

-Once I was happy with the basic design I produced a digital wireframe using Balsamiq.
+A physical sketchbook was used to create the first draft of a wireframe as it provided a very fast easily modifiable platform for a rough design plan.Once I was happy with the basic design I produced a digital wireframe using Balsamiq.

-As I started to develop my website I was unhappy with my original designs; for example, I wanted my home page to be more captivating and once made I felt my first design was too distracting.
-I amended my frameworks after completing my homepage as I felt the new design themes better matched my original goals of the website.

-I was unable to make a wireframe for a sign-up page as unhappy with the options available to me on Balsamiq.
+As I started to develop my website I was unhappy with my original designs; for example, I wanted my home page to be more captivating but once I built the page I felt that my first design was too distracting.
+I amended my frameworks after completing my homepage as I felt that my new design style better matched my original goals for the project.
+I didn't make a wireframe for the sign-up page as I originally wanted to have a form at the end of a page.
+I decided for a more clean look and opted for a modal form making use of a call-to-action button on the first page and accessible from a footer on every other page.

 Overall I enjoyed the design development stage of the project and I felt letting my design organically grow and not restricting myself to the first design produced a better outcome for the project.